Erasmus+: A digital package for autonomous systems and self-driving vehicles - Autonomian

 O3 Electric vehicle study platform

 A hands-on learning platform is essential in teaching students of various levels.
 By experimenting with real-life vehicles, students can find nuances that could not be tested in the simulation.
-Also for students of younger age real-life systems are usually more fascinating than virtual ones.
+Also, for students of younger age, real-life systems are usually more fascinating than virtual ones.

 The output “Electric vehicle (EV) study platform” is a physical vehicle designed for teaching autonomous control to VET students.
-The intellectual output includes mechanical drawings, a Bill Of Materials, electrical wiring diagrams, and a guide for constructing and implementing the platform to ROS system.
+The intellectual output includes mechanical drawings, a Bill Of Materials, electrical wiring diagrams, and a guide for constructing and implementing the platform to the ROS system.
 All outputs will be published for free, so any interested party can download them and build its own autonomous vehicle study platform.